bogdik/Tasmota-WT32-ETH01/README.md

 * Remove the jumper, then power off and power on to the WT32-ETH01 board.
 [Follow this guide and access to the Web UI](https://tasmota.github.io/docs/Getting-Started/#initial-configuration)

-* You may flash 9.5.0 and update to 14.3.0.7 from web [Firmware Upgrade] select firmware.bin and click Start upgrade
+* You may flash 9.5.0 and update to 14.3.0.7 from web [Firmware Upgrade] select firmware.bin and click [Start upgrade] ater Upgrade go to [Configuration] and click [Reset] for  clean old configuration (optional)

 * On version 14.3.0.7 Eth interface start automate
 * On version 14.3.0.7 you may set Static IP to ETH